calblueprint/docs/PLs.md

 - Reiterating a short-term or a long-term goal.

-    > We want to show PHC this specific feature next week.
+    > We want to show PHC feature A next week.
 Since that's soon, it doesn't have to be perfect.
 We'll focus on getting things working.

 - Discussing the state of the project.